 1. Isolation from activities that are connected to work

 People who are suffering from burnout feel as though their occupations are becoming increasingly demanding and irritating.
 They might become jaded about the individuals they work with and the surroundings in which they do their jobs.
-They might also emotionally withdraw and develop a numbness towards their employment.
+They might also emotionally withdraw and develop a numbness toward their employment.

 Sometimes people who suffer from burnout tend to daydream about a different lifestyle, rhythm, job conditions, location, and so on.
 Most of these reveries are completely unattainable as goals but offer a mental refuge.

-This tendency may further exacerbate the person’s state, as the gulf between the actual situation and the dreamed up world is painfully wide.
+This tendency may further exacerbate the person’s state, as the gulf between the actual situation and the dreamed-up world is painfully wide.
 Catastrophizing and fatalism may arise as common cognitive distortions, sometimes precipitating premature decisions deeply affecting future career prospects.